emqx/emqx-docs/en_US/data-integration/schema-validation.md

 ### Test Schema Validation Setup

-You can use the example schema created in [Creating Validation Schema](#create-validation-schema) to test your schema validation setup.
+You can use the example schema created in [Create Validation Schema](#create-validation-schema) to test your schema validation setup.

 Use [mqttx](https://mqttx.app/cli) to publish a message with a payload that conforms to the MQTT message rules: